pouryafard75/BigDataProject-Winter2022/README.md

 Prototype using subsample of data - start with Cellphone & Accessories before increasing the scope

 ### Evaluation:
-Precision of the predictions:
+Precision of the predictions for the Masking Matrix

 Root-mean-square-error (RMSE)
 Mean Average Precision at K (MAP@K)
-Masking Matrix